MarcelGarus/server/blog/timeless-privacy-policy.md

 **Recipient**:
 I am the recipient of these information.
 I also might share these information with friends or make them public.
+Strato hosts the server and thereby gets access to connection metadata.

 **Storage period**:
-The data does not contain personal information, so it is saved permanently.
+The collected information don't contain personal information, so they are saved permanently.

 **Provision prescribed or required**:
 No personal data is collected, so it's not made available to you.

+## CATAAS When You See an Error Page

+When you encounter an error page, a random cat picture is displayed.
+To deliver a broad set of cat pictures, I use the service [Cat As a Service](https://cataas.com).
+See their [privacy policy](https://firewall.oauthorize.tk/privacy-policy?client_id=cataas) for what data is collected on what basis and what is shared with third-party.

 ## TLS encryption